10 Years—A Celebration of Experimental Media and Performing Arts

 In its first decade, EMPAC has commissioned more than 100 new time-based artworks across the disciplines of music, dance, theater, visual arts, and moving image, has presented over 600 cross-genre productions, logged over 4000 days of research and artist residencies, and developed pioneering experimental media technologies.
 Projects developed at EMPAC have gone on to tour internationally and have garnered a host of awards including a Pulitzer Prize nomination for Kate Soper’s Ipsa Dixit and Oscar short-list selection for Laurie Anderson’s Heart of a Dog.
 Looking to the future, 10YEARS celebrates these achievements with three days of exceptional new performances, installations, and screenings.

 The celebration will include presentations of cross-disciplinary research at EMPAC, demonstrating technologies such as the Wave Field Synthesis 3D audio system developed by EMPAC engineers, and highlighting the work of CISL / Cognitive and Immersive Systems Laboratory, a joint research venture between Rensselaer and IBM developing new human-scale computer interfaces integrating AI with human-group interactions.

-Check back often as we update the schedule going into this fall.
 If you aren't already on our maillist there was never a better time to sign up.